Madeira travel report: Levadas, Funchal & weather tips

 Duration: ~3 hours | Difficulty: Easy | Start: São Jorge

-Perfect for Levada beginners and Hikes for those without a head for heights.
-The path leads through a lush laurel forest, is wide and well-secured.
-At the end, a tranquil spring awaits in the woods.
+Perfect for levada beginners and hikers who aren't afraid of heights.
+The path leads through lush laurel forest, is wide and well-secured.
+A tranquil spring awaits at the end of the forest.

 Duration: ~3-4 hours | Difficulty: Medium | Start: Baía d'Abra

 A completely different picture from the rest of Madeira: a barren, windswept peninsula with red volcanic rocks and turquoise water.
-Spectacular from a drone.
+Spectacular from the air.

 Cliffs, natural pools & Madeira's dramatic north coast

-Particularly impressive: The Natural pools of Porto Moniz, Natural lava pools fed by the sea, perfect for swimming in the summer.
-Skywalk viewing platform in Cabo Girão (580m above sea level!) is one of the highest in Europe and offers a view straight down to the Atlantic Ocean – not for the faint of heart, but the drone footage from here is incredible.
+Particularly impressive are the natural pools of Porto Moniz, natural lava basins fed by the sea that are perfect for swimming in the summer.
+The Skywalk viewing platform in Cabo Girão (580m above sea level!) is one of the highest in Europe and offers a sheer drop to the Atlantic Ocean – not for the faint of heart, but the drone footage from here is incredible.

 | Position | budget | comfort |